I live in Dublin with my amazing wife and two daughters. I’m a musician and IT professional.

 Since 2015 I’ve been exploring my speech and self-expression, trying out and perfecting different ideas and practices.
 I’ve been interviewing anyone and everyone I can find who has overcome their stutter or who is expressing themselves in an inspiring way.

-Today, I find myself very social, confident and having a lot more control over my speech.
+Today, I find myself very social, confident and having a lot more control of my speech.
 Here are some of my recent achievements:

 - Public speaking confidently

-- A great video interview for a major online news channel
+- A video interview for a major online news channel

 - Fixing my ability to read aloud to any type of audience